CyborgDroid/gekkoIndicators/README.md

 GE SMA & SMMA:

-    SMMA doesn't grow to infinity saving all prices like the built-in SMMA, otherwise the same functionality.
+    SMMA doesn't grow to infinity saving all prices like the built-in GEKKO SMMA, otherwise the same functionality.
+No recommendation.